 Over the last few years, Nashville has seen a surge of new vegan and vegetarian restaurants, as well as improved options at "regular" places.
-There are now many restaurants that either offer a veg entree or two, and some even offer a separate menu.
+There are now many restaurants that offer a vegan entree or two, and some even offer a separate menu.
 Others have only side dishes that you can piece together into a meal.
 But I'd say that the vast majority of servers understand veganism and are willing to ask the chef to see what s/he can provide.

 We also have two Whole Foods grocery stores and two Turnip Trucks (with an expansion of the East Nashville location on the way), as well as The Produce Place in Sylvan Park.
-All of them have great veg food and hot and cold bars with good food.
+All of them have great vegan food and some prepared food.

 This Nashville vegan restaurants guide is organized by category: completely vegetarian restaurants and restaurants with many vegetarian options.
 I'm also including a section on East Nashville, what I consider the most vegan-friendly area of town.

 The Wild Cow

 The Wild Cow is a fully vegetarian (mostly vegan) restaurant in East Nashville, off Eastland Avenue.
 This Nashville vegan restaurant itself has great ambiance and is always filled with an eclectic mix of people, a sight I love to see.
 Their menu is completely vegetarian, but most dishes either are also vegan or can easily be veganized.

 I have a full review of The Wild Cow here.